-Energy Saving Trust in partnership with the Energy Skills Partnership are holding two free seminars this November, to help inform you of the funding and routes available to your business to take on modern apprentices.
+Energy Saving Trust in partnership with the Energy Skills Partnership held a free seminar on 1st November at West Lothian College, Livingston.
+This took place to help inform you of the funding and routes available to your business to take on modern apprentices.

-These seminars follow a workshop we did with the energy efficiency industry back in May looking at the barriers facing the industry in Scotland.
-One of the barriers identified was a lack of awareness about the funding and support available for modern apprenticeships, so we have organised these seminars to try and address this.
+This seminar followed up on a workshop we did with the energy efficiency industry back in May looking at the barriers facing the industry in Scotland.
+One of the barriers identified was a lack of awareness about the funding and support available for modern apprenticeships, so we organised this seminars to try and address this.

 The Assessment of Energy Performance of Non-domestic Buildings (Scotland) Regulations 2016, made in response to Section 63 of the Climate Change (Scotland) Act 2009, form part of the Scottish Ministers' action to reduce greenhouse gas emissions arising from building use, and came into affect on 1st September 2016.